-Whereas avocados used to only grace our tables in the form of guacamole, now this delectable fruit (yes, avocado is a fruit) is seen in a variety of dishes, from salads to smoothies to sauces, and even sweets.
+Fresh avocados are way too versatile to simply grace your table in the form of guacamole.
+Of course, we are all familiar with the recipe they are famous for, and many ways to make it, but this delectable fruit (yes, avocado is a fruit) is seen in a variety of dishes from salads to smoothies to sauces, and even sweets.
 Its unique flavor and creamy texture make avocados a welcome addition to dishes that may otherwise be just ordinary.
 And, lucky for us, avocados are packed with nutrition.
 But sometimes there is too much of a good thing, so knowing what one serving of avocado is will help you feel good about enjoying this pear-shaped, green-colored, smooth-textured fruit.

 One Serving of Avocado